Password Manager Review: RoboForm

 Like most password managers, RoboForm uses AES 256, concealing your password with several thousand rounds of PBKDF2 and SHA256 hashing.

 Score: 4.3 / 5

-Contrary to other password managers, RoboForm's mobile app is not a simple 1:1 copy of the desktop app.
-Instead, the mobile app differs in both appearance and structure, which has advantages and disadvantages.
+Breaking with other password managers, RoboForm's mobile app is not a simple 1:1 copy of the desktop version, differing in both appearance and structure, which brings advantages and disadvantages.